heckelson/king-dee-dee-i/README.md

 From the root of the repo, run `flask run --host=0.0.0.0 --port=8000 --debug`.

-This starts up flask, which is configured to serve the vue files.
+This starts up flask in the backend.

-### Working on the frontend
+### Run the frontend

 - Run the flask server (see "Run Application")
 - cd to `frontend/` and run `yarn serve`.

+If this does not work, try `npm install` and `npm run serve`.